djaco88/csc335ToDoList/README.md

 GUI Details:

-Exit gui- either click the x on the top left of the GUI or click close under the File Tab
+Exit GUI- either click the x on the top left of the GUI or click Close in the File dropdown menu

-Save- click save under the File Tab
+Save- click save in the File dropdown menu

-Load- click load under the File Tab
+Load- click load in the File dropdown menu

 Create New Tab- click on the Tabs dropdown menu and click Add Tab